cgag/selecth/README.md

 ### Differences from Selecta
   - Selecth calls "stty sane" to restore your terminal from raw mode, rather than setting it to its previous state.
-If you keep your terminal in an insane mode this could be a problem.
-I don't imagine it actually will be, but fixing this is on my TODO list.
+This hasn't been a problem for me, I don't imagine it will be for you, but fixing this is on my TODO list.
   - It's a native executable with no Ruby dependency.
   - It uses relative positioning rather than always placing your cursor at the bottom of the window after use.
   - Selecth is faster (3-6x), particularly for searching thousands of lines